-Optional: Pre-Requisites
+Pre-Requisites

-• Schema App Highlighter users
+- Schema App Highlighter Extension installed

 Understanding Entity Linking and Linked Entity Recognition

 Entity linking is the process of connecting text in your content to a specific entity in a knowledge graph.
 For example, the text "Apple" could refer to a company, a fruit, or a record label.
 Entity linking attempts to identify the correct entity and associate the content with a unique identifier.
+This happens using a process called Named Entity Recognition (NER).

 What is Named Entity Recognition (NER)?

 Named Entity Recognition (NER) is the process of identifying potential entities within content.
 NER determines which words or phrases may represent people, organizations, locations, products, events, or other entities.
+After NER identifies candidate entities, entity linking attempts to match those entities to entries in a knowledge graph.
+Linked Entity Recognition for External entities uses NER to identify the concepts represented by the on-page text Schema App targets.

 How Does Entity Linking Improve Structured Data?